cronical/budget_dance/docs/vba_sorted.md

 End Function

-Function ratio_to_start(account As String, category As String, y_year As String) As Double 'For investment income and expense, compute the ratio to the start balance.
-'To be run in a cell in the invest_iande_work table.
+Function ratio_to_start(account As String, category As String, y_year As String) As Double 'For investment income and expense, compute the ratio to the start balance, but use the prior end balance since 'that should have already been computed.
+This allows the table to occur before the balances table in the compute order 'To be run in a cell in the invest_iande_work table.
     Dim work_table As String, bal_table As String
     Dim key As Variant
     Dim start_bal As Double, value As Double, ratio As Double work_table = Application.caller.ListObject.Name
     bal_table = "tbl_balances"
+    On Error GoTo err1
+    start_bal = get_val("End Bal" + account, bal_table, y_offset(y_year, -1), True)
+    GoTo continue
+err1:
-    start_bal = get_val("Start Bal" + account, bal_table, y_year)
+    ' If we are on the first period, then the start value should be static and not require a calculation If 1729 = Err.Number - vbObjectError Then log ("Edge reached, using start bal for " + y_year) start_bal = get_val("Start Bal" + account, bal_table, y_year)
+    Else
+        log (Err.Description)
+        ratio_to_start = 0
+        Exit Function
+    End If
+continue:
     key = account + ":" + category + ":value"
     value = get_val(key, work_table, y_year)
     If start_bal = 0 Then